daque-dev/viare/README.md

 # ViaRE

-ViaRE is a recursive acronym that stands for ViaRE is a Real Emulation.
+ViaRE is a recursive acronym that stands for ViaRE is a Real Emulator.

 Read the [wiki](https://github.com/davidomarf/viare/wiki)